Your Child's Headache or Migraine

 The proper treatment will depend on several factors, including the type and frequency of the headache, its cause, and the age of the child.
 Treatment may include education, stress management, biofeedback and medications.

-- Medications: There are three categories of headache medications for children, including symptomatic relief and abortive and preventive medications.
+There are three categories of headache medications for children, including symptomatic relief, abortive, and preventive medications.
 Many of the drugs used to treat adult headaches are used in smaller doses to treat headaches in children and adolescents.
 But aspirin should not be used to treat headaches in children under age 15.
 Aspirin can cause Reye's syndrome, a rare, but fatal condition, young kids can get.

 What Happens After My Child Starts Headache Treatment?